csc-training/csc-env-eff/_hands-on/batch_jobs/serial.md

    srun sleep 60                    # Run sleep-command in each task
     ```

+- Change the `project_xxxx` to the project you actually want to use
 {:start="4"}
-4. Change the `project_xxxx` to the project you actually want to use (e.g. with `nano`)
-- Submit the job to the queue and then check the queue with the commands:
+4. Submit the job to the queue and then check the queue with the commands:

     ```bash
     sbatch my_serial.bash